 The result is a huge palette of different sounds to draw from, in an instrument that is very intuitive to play.
 By combining deeper sounding hits with the snappier snare hits, a sound not unlike a drum kit played with brushes or rods can be approximated.
 This makes it perfect for acoustic gigs.

 Secondly, it’s incredibly easy to transport, weighing only a few kilos.
 For percussionists who don’t like to sit out acoustic jam sessions, again, this is perfect.

 The Cajon is a relatively inexpensive instrument, meaning that if you want to invest in one just for those acoustic sessions, it needn’t break the bank.
 Plus, it can even double as an emergency chair… 😉

 The Electric Cajon

-For a full range of Cajons, see our online store,
+For a full range of Cajons, check out our online store.